VIDA-NYU/reprozip/docs/source/faq.rst

 Frequently Asked Questions
 **************************

+.. _file_id:

 Why `reprozip` does not identify my input/output file?
 ======================================================

 ReproZip uses some heuristics to determine what is and what is not an input or output file.
-However, this is intended to be a starting point: you should check the configuration file (``input_files`` and ``output_files`` sections) and add/remove paths there; giving readable id names to input/output files, such as `database-log` or `lookup-table` also helps.
+However, this is intended to be a starting point: you should check the configuration file (``input_files`` and ``output_files`` sections) and add/remove paths there; giving readable id names to input/output files, such as `database-log` or `lookup-table`, also helps.

 ..  _moving-outputs: